 - Vertigo (not all experts believe that wax is a cause of vertigo).

 - Cough (rare and caused by pressure on the auricular branch of the vagus nerve).

 - There may be a history of exposure to water (this causes expansion of the earwax and may cause complete blockage of the ear canal).

 - Examine both ear canals with an auriscope.

 - Assessment of conductive hearing loss may include Rinne's test and the Weber's test.

-- If it is totally occluding the ear canal and causing hearing loss, earache, tinnitus or vertigo.
+- Earwax is totally occluding the ear canal and causing hearing loss, earache, tinnitus or vertigo.

-- If the tympanic membrane is obscured by wax but must be viewed to establish a diagnosis.
+- The tympanic membrane is obscured by wax but must be viewed to establish a diagnosis.

-- If the person wears a hearing aid, wax is present and an impression needs to be taken of the ear canal for a mould, or if wax is causing the hearing aid to whistle.
+- The person wears a hearing aid, wax is present and an impression needs to be taken of the ear canal for a mould, or if wax is causing the hearing aid to whistle.